hyperledger/toc/governing-documents/security-template.md

 Discussions about each reported vulnerability should be carried out in the private GitHub security advisory about the vulnerability.
-If necessary, a private channel specific to the issue may be created on the Hyperledger Discord server with invited participants added to the discussion.
+If necessary, a private channel specific to the issue may be created on the LF Decentralized Trust Discord server with invited participants added to the discussion.

 ## Report Intakes

-Hyperledger PROJECT has the following ways to submit security vulnerabilities.
+PROJECT has the following ways to submit security vulnerabilities.
 While the security team members will do their best to respond to bugs disclosed in all possible ways, it is encouraged for bug finders to report through the following approved channels:

-- Email the [Hyperledger Foundation security list](mailto:security@lists.hyperledger.org): To report a security issue, please send an email with the name of the project/repository, a description of the issue, the steps you took to create the issue, affected versions, and if known, mitigations.
+- Email the [LF Decentralized Trust Foundation security list](mailto:security@lists.lfdecentralizedtrust.org): To report a security issue, please send an email with the name of the project/repository, a description of the issue, the steps you took to create the issue, affected versions, and if known, mitigations.
 If in triaging the email, the security team determines the issue may be